 9.5 Transmission Flow Utilization

-With respect to the ATC calculations relating to Pre-Scheduled Transactions that are conducted for External Interfaces from eighteen months until two days before the Dispatch Day:

-Transmission Flow UtilizationFirm associated with Pre-Scheduled Transactions Requests shall be the algebraic sum of all Pre-Scheduled Transactions scheduled.

-Transmission Flow UtilizationNon-Firm associated with Pre-Scheduled Transactions Requests is not permitted and its value is assumed to be zero.

 With respect to the ATC calculation that the ISO performs after the closing of the Day-Ahead Market and the Real-Time Market, the ISO shall use the SCUC and RTS market software to determine market schedules.
 The Day-Ahead Market and Real-Time Market schedules established by the market software are security constrained network powerflow solutions that are used to determine the Transmission Flow Utilization value for the ISO’s Interfaces and Scheduled Lines.
 Thus:

 Transmission Flow UtilizationFirm for each Internal and External Interface is determined by the corresponding security constrained network powerflow solutions of SCUC or RTS, as applicable.